A Short History of Court Gardens Farm

 In the intervening 200 plus years not much has changed in the landscape, or indeed to the layout and boundaries of the fields.

 The picture above was published in the Sussex Daily News recording a Ploughing Match held in one of our fields, known as Show Field as it was also the venue for the Ditchling Horse Show, on October 9th 1935.
 The field has not changed that much and several of the trees are still recognisable today.
-The Photo was kindly given to us by Bill Howe of Sheffield Park who was in attendance that day (and is still alive at 101).
+The Photo was kindly given to us by the late Bill Howe of Sheffield Park who was in attendance that day.

 We bought the farm in 1996, and arrived with 650 breeding ewes.
 Initially lambs were sold to UK supermarkets and subsequently to an abattoir in Lamberhurst who supplied French supermarkets.
 Like true farmers we grumbled about the prices achieved and the penalties given for anything other than the leanest of lambs, but it was a viable enterprise.

 All that came to an abrupt end with the foot and mouth crisis in 2001, apart from the burden of severe movement restrictions, we had to succumb to much lower prices, which put the viability of the farm in question.

 The idea of selling lamb direct to the consumer was explored, and we converted a former workshop into a small butchery area complete with cold room.
 Initially we opened only on Fridays and Saturday mornings, selling just lamb and pumpkins and squashes that we had grown on the farm.
 Low key advertising in the form of local leaflet drops produced a few customers, we also approached restaurants in the vicinity who became keen supporters of local produce.